WeirdMidas/AetherAtlas/README.md

 ## Profiles

 - powersave: based on balance mode, but with a lower idle frequency and a faster to-idle entry.
+  - Quickly goes to idle after interaction;
+  - Top-app does not receive aggressive boosting, preferring justice over processes;
 - balance: smooth and balanced, better and more economical than the stock configuration. it's a balance between rice and to-idle.
+  - Quickly goes to idle after interaction;
+  - Top-app does not receive aggressive boosting, preferring justice over processes;
 - performance: without frequency limitation, prefer a more aggressive rice over an efficient to-idle.
+  - Does not quickly go into idle after interaction;
+  - Top-app receives more aggressive boosting.
+With the boost being 10 min uclamp and schedtune.boost respectively;
 - fast: has both rice and aggressive to-idle, always seeking maximum performance and energy savings simultaneously, always respecting the device chassis TDP limit.
+  - Quickly goes to idle after interaction;
+  - Top-app receives more aggressive boosting.
+With the boost being 30 min uclamp and schedtune.boost respectively;

 ```plain
 For the sake of work efficiency, the compatibility between the SOCs